Skip to contents

 Notes

-• No mutation of the core object occurs here; this function only packages and annotates it.
+• No mutation of the assembled inputs occurs here; the function only packages and annotates them.

 Examples